ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 the validator and requires exact equality with this reviewed source commit, so merely retaining an older Git object cannot satisfy guarded derivation.
 The required check has no manual-dispatch path: reruns remain bound to the pull request's authenticated base SHA.

+The foundation workflow intentionally uses an unfiltered `pull_request` trigger, so GitHub creates the stable `Exact-run contract` job on every pull request.
+This makes the job safe to configure as a required branch check: an unrelated pull request does not leave branch protection waiting for a path-filtered workflow that never existed.
+After the read-only checkout, a small scope step fetches and diffs the authenticated `github.event.pull_request.base.sha`; it has no dispatch or caller-input fallback.
+Changes to the action lock, online verifier, supply-chain and exact-run scripts, tests, documentation or requirements, local actions, this foundation workflow, or any `test-*.yml` workflow run the full contract.
+An unchanged relevant path set skips the network, installation, validation, test, and lint steps, allowing the always-on job to succeed quickly.
+Missing or malformed base identity, fetch failure, or diff failure fails the job instead of silently classifying the pull request as unrelated.

 When the lock or its live verifier changes, CI also queries the GitHub API and independently runs `git ls-remote` to verify every recorded repository, commit, action file, signature status, and mutable-ref resolution.
+Annotated tags require the live Git tag object to name the reviewed tag and target the locked commit directly; a nested or substituted tag object fails closed even when its final peel reaches that commit.
 Unrelated pull requests retain the reviewed immutable snapshot without failing merely because an upstream mutable ref later moves; adopting a newer commit requires a fresh lock update and evidence review.

 `validate-manifest`, `verify-batch`, and `aggregate` require trusted launch values from the parent orchestration.
 Every nonce uses `BATCH=NONCE` syntax, must contain